 So, if you already have plenty of money, you should go right on ahead and continue with the more expensive entertainment options.
 But if you have any use for more money, it could pay very well to at least consider some of the free or profitable things.

-And if you already get plenty of mental work done – your to-do list is always completely checked off, tax return is always early, and you understand all your financial accounts perfectly and where the money is going – it makes sense that you’d take a break and relax with the TV news, or perhaps the Game of Thrones or the Xbox One.
+And perhaps you already get plenty of mental work done: your to-do list is always completely checked off, tax return is always early, and you understand all your financial accounts perfectly and where the money is going.
+Easy!
+And if so, it makes sense that you’d take a break and relax with the TV news, or perhaps the Game of Thrones or the Xbox.

 If not, it would only seem logical to shut off this stream of interruptions and open up space for something else.

 But Mr. Money Mustache, I Enjoy These Things!
 Don’t take them away from me!